-For example, you’ll be unsurprised to know that WordPress remains one of the most popular content management systems (CMS) around the world and as a result it powers 35% of the internet and takes a whopping 50-60% of the CMS market share.
+For example, you probably know that WordPress remains one of the most popular content management systems (CMS) around the world and as a result it powers 35% of the internet and takes a whopping 50-60% of the CMS market share.

-It’s in the lesser known details that things get really interesting.
-So if you’re looking for questions for your next general knowledge quiz, or are just interested in learning more – here are some facts we bet you didn’t know about WordPress.
+It’s the lesser known details where things get really interesting.
+So if you’re looking for questions for your next general knowledge quiz, or are just interested in learning more WordPress facts – here are some we bet you didn’t know.

 1. WordPress Was Founded by a 19-Year-Old Student

 Despite its popularity, not many people actually know about the origins of WordPress.
 As a result, you might be surprised to learn about the background of one of its founders.

 Matt Mullenweg, who created WordPress alongside British web developer Mike Little in 2003, was not a seasoned developer at the time.
 In fact, he was far from it, being a 19-year-old college Freshmen majoring in Political Science.